Mock modular Eisenstein series with Nebentypus

 Then the regularized holomorphic projection $\pihol^{reg}(f\cdot g)$ is well-defined and we have

 where

-\end{proposition} It is sometimes convenient to define holomorphic projection for translation-invariant functions as done for instance in \cite[Section 3]{BKZ}.
-The results there will be the key to the proof of Theorem~\ref{HMFGenFcn} and are summarized in the following lemma (cf. \cite[Lemmas 3.1--3.3]{BKZ}. \begin{lemma} Let $\Phi:\HH\to\C$ be a translation invariant function with Fourier expansion as in \eqref{eqPhi} and $\kappa>1$.
+\end{proposition} It is sometimes convenient to define holomorphic projection for merely translation-invariant rather than modular functions as done for instance in \cite[Section 3]{BKZ}.
+The results there will be the key to the proof of Theorem~\ref{HMFGenFcn} and are summarized in the following lemma (cf. \cite[Lemmas 3.1--3.3]{BKZ}). \begin{lemma} Let $\Phi:\HH\to\C$ be a translation invariant function with Fourier expansion as in \eqref{eqPhi} and $\kappa>1$.
 Then the following are true: \begin{enumerate} \item We have that

 provided that both expressions are well-defined. \item If $f:\HH\to\C$ is holomorphic and translation invariant so that the right-hand side of \eqref{eqpiholint} converges absolutely, we have for either of the possible expressions of $\pihol$ that $\pihol f=f$. \item If the right-hand side of \eqref{eqpiholint} converges absolutely, we have for all $\gamma\in\SLZ$ and $\tau\in\HH$ that